 Though this process is bad for investor’s financial health.
 To our surprise, in the last two or three years, Mutual Fund with the best past performance compared to its category has seen a massive inflow rather than the fund which had better fundamentals.

-Better Returns a fund generated, Bigger the Inflow a fund saw.
+Better returns a fund generated, the Bigger the Inflow a fund saw.

 How to Select a Mutual Fund?